silverstripe/silverstripe-activedirectory/docs/en/ldap_setup.md

 By default, it will map the AD first name, surname and email to the built-in FirstName, Surname, and Email Member fields.

-You can map AD attributes to custom fields by specifying configuration in your `mysite/_config/ldap.yml`:
+You can map AD attributes to custom fields by specifying configuration in your `mysite/_config/ldap.yml`.
+The three different AD fields types that can be mapped are: textual, array and thumbnail photo.

 	Member:
 	  ldap_field_mappings:
-	    'someadattribute': 'MyMemberField'
-	    'anotherattribute': 'AnotherMemberField'
+	    'description': 'Description'
+	    'othertelephone': 'OtherTelephone'
+	    'thumbnailphoto': 'Photo'

 A couple of things to note:

- * The field must be created on your `Member` extensions first
  * The AD attributes names must be in lowercase
+ * You must provide a receiver on the `Member` on your own (a field, or a setter - see example below).

 There is a special case for the `thumbnailphoto` attribute which can contain a photo of a user in AD.
 This comes through from AD in binary format.
 If you have a `has_one` relation to an `Image` on the Member, you can map that field to this attribute, and it will put the file into place and assign the image to that field.

 By default, thumbnails are saved into `assets/Uploads`, but you can specify the location (relative to /assets) by setting the following configuration: